Val Vigoda: Career

 Vigoda founded the musical trio GrooveLily in 1994, originally naming it The Valerie Vigoda Band, along with Brendan Milburn and Gene Lewin.
+In the 1990s, Vigoda toured with Cyndi Lauper, Joe Jackson, and the Trans-Siberian Orchestra.

 Vigoda has a one-woman show Just Getting Good in which she both sings and plays the six-string electric violin while utilizing live-looping.
-Her work has received positive feedback, with The New York Times calling it "exhilarating", The Boston Globe describing it as "a thrilling trip", The Washington Post praising Vigoda for "unleashing a diva-worthy torrent of passion", and Palo Alto Weekly crediting her as "truly amazing, an awesome vision of embodied musicality, moving as one with her violin, making it sing and singing along with it in a voice both smoky and angelic."
+Her work has received positive feedback, with The New York Times calling it "exhilarating", The Boston Globe describing it as "a thrilling trip", The Washington Post praising Vigoda for "unleashing a diva-worthy torrent of passion", and Palo Alto Weekly crediting her as "truly amazing, an awesome vision of embodied musicality, moving as one with her violin, making it sing and singing along with it in a voice both smoky and angelic".

-She is the lyricist and star of the musical Ernest Shackleton Loves Me, which has been produced at Emerson, George Street Playhouse in New Brunswick, and Seattle Repertory.
+She is the lyricist and star of the musical Ernest Shackleton Loves Me, which has been produced at ArtsEmerson, George Street Playhouse in New Brunswick, and Seattle Repertory.
 The show went into previews off-Broadway at Second Stage on April 14 and opened May 7.
 She has also co-written musicals along with longtime collaborator Brendan Milburn, including Beautiful Poison, Sleeping Beauty Wakes, Striking 12, Long Story Short (musical), Midsummer, Toy Story: The Musical, and Wheelhouse.
 Vigoda has also co-written and contributed the music for tracks in Disney films and television shows including Tinkerbell and the Great Fairy Rescue, Pixie Hollow Games, and Secret of the Wings.

-In addition to her solo career, Vigoda has toured with Cyndi Lauper, Joe Jackson, and the Trans-Siberian Orchestra.
+In 2023, La Mirada Theatre for the Performing Arts presented a staged reading of her new musical Miss Foxhole 1975 with a book by Joe DiPietro and music & lyrics by Ryan O’Connell and Val Vigoda.
+The show is based on a true story about Jill Morgenthaler who joined the first class of women admitted to cadet training in 1975 at Fort Bragg.
+The narrative tracks how the women faced different trials than the men - including an order to participate in a beauty pageant.

+Teaching

 Vigoda is an artist mentor with the "Electrify Your Strings" program, a musical education experience created to introduce and encourage young string musicians and choral singers to perform rock 'n' roll.
 She has taught at Stanford University, Emerson College, and the Berklee College of Music.

+Keynote Speaker

+Vigoda began presenting keynote concerts at national conferences in 2018, combining her music with personal stories and an inspirational message of resilience through creativity and connection.